PlaceholderAPI/PlaceholderAPI/docs/developers/creating-a-placeholderexpansion.md

 # Creating a PlaceholderExpansion

 /// warning | Important
-These pages cover the creation of a PlaceholderExpansion for both Spigot/Paper-based servers and Hytale Servers!
+These pages cover the creation of a PlaceholderExpansion for both Spigot/Paper-based and Hytale Servers!

-Unless mentioned otherwise will the provided code examples function for both platform types.
+Unless mentioned otherwise the provided code examples function for both platform types.
 Please always check code blocks for :material-plus-circle: Icons with additional info!
 ///